opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 Extract the `dataSourceManagement` object in the plugin module into a public folder.

-The Data Source Management plugin provides react components through a generic interface for your OpenSearch Dashboards plugin.
+The Data Source Management plugin provides React components through a generic interface for your OpenSearch Dashboards plugin.
 To use the data source UI component interfaces, extract the `dataSourceManagement` object from the plugin module into a public folder and pass it to the main application:
 ```
 # public/plugin.ts
 import { DataSourceManagementPluginSetup } from '../../../src/plugins/data_source_management/public';